Ph.D. Candidate in Computer Science @ University of Maryland, College Park

-I am interested in understanding human interactions with computer systems and transfering the interactions into inclusive designs of such systems.
+I am interested in understanding human interactions with computer systems and transferring the interactions into inclusive designs of such systems.
 In particular, enabling AI to understand human's intentions through interactions, I design and develop intelligent systems to augment users' experiences and capabilities.

 Exploring Machine Teaching for Object Recognition with the Crowd